joshualmitchell/joshualmitchell.github.io/_posts/2018-01-24-the-guide-to-drawing-guide.md

 This is the tool that takes the instructions from the comparison algorithm and actually creates the image composed of the attempt image overlayed over the target image.
 I've actually found a use for all 3 of scikit-image, OpenCV, and Pillow.
 Aside from increased dependencies (which I don't think will be an issue), I don't really see a need to restrict myself to a subset of them.

-- a React Native app (not started)
+- a React Native app (in progress)

 This will be the front end.
 The user will take the pictures and the app will display the overlay.
 I chose React Native because it's a smaller framework (as opposed to Angular and Cordova), it transpiles to both iOS and Android, and I'm sending the images off to a server to do the heavy lifting so I don't *think* performance will be an issue (i.e. needing to be natively written or otherwise optimized).
 Then again, I've been wrong before.
 We'll see.